WepinWallet/wepin-compose-sdk-login-v1/README.md

     - `refreshToken` \<String> - Wepin Firebase refreshToken

 #### Returns
-- \<WepinUser> - A promise that resolves to an object containing the user's login status and information.
+- \<WepinUser> __optional__ - A promise that resolves to an object containing the user's login status and information.
 The object includes:
   - status \<'success'|'fail'>  - The login status.
   - userInfo \<UserInfo> __optional__ - The user's information, including:
     - userId \<String> - The user's ID.